How to choose the best blood pressure monitor?

-Blood pressure monitors are also a powerful motivating factor: because hypertension is often symptomless, you’re not aware of your blood pressure unless you’re viewing the numbers on a screen at regular intervals.
+BP machines are also a powerful motivating factor: because hypertension is often symptomless, you’re not aware of your blood pressure unless you’re viewing the numbers on a screen at regular intervals.
 Like blood sugar meters for people with diabetes, they’re a fine example of digital technology improving the quality of our lives.

 Who can benefit from a blood pressure monitor?

 A blood pressure monitor may be a good idea if any of the following applies to you:

 - You need closer monitoring than occasional visits to the doctor can provide